 Citizen Lake Monitoring Network.

 Paul holds a B.S. in Soil Science and Waste Management, and an M.S. in Watershed Management.
 He is the author and photographer of the popular field guide Aquatic Plants of the Upper Midwest, now in its fourth edition.
-In addition to his position at UW-Extension Lakes, Paul also teaches Aquatic Plant Taxonomy at UW-Stevens Point, and serves as President of the Central Wisconsin chapter of Wild Ones.
+In addition to his position at Extension Lakes, Paul also teaches Aquatic Plant Taxonomy at UW-Stevens Point, and serves as President of the Central Wisconsin chapter of Wild Ones.
 Paul previously held positions as a Regional Aquatic Invasive Species Coordinator, Eurasian Watermilfoil Biocontrol Technician, and Lake Michigan Watercraft Inspector.
 In his free time, Paul enjoys kayak-fishing, snorkeling, photography, gardening with native plants, and spending time on lakes and streams with his family.

 Read about and purchase Paul’s field guide to aquatic plants